bit-phile/bit-phile.github.io/content/tech/docker/docker-image-layers.md

 -rw------- 1 root root 2.1K Feb 26 09:35 da7260331379a532a15cf3e9bff522627b1574a9ce21bb06c92cea74992613fa
 ```

-As you can see `da7260331379a532a15cf3e9bff522627b1574a9ce21bb06c92cea74992613fa` is used in cache to build images.
+As you can see `da7260331379` is used as a cache to build the image.

 ## Docker Container Size

 There are two things, `size` and `virtual size`.
 * `size` is the size of `container layer`.
 It comprises of all the files that are written `container layer`.
-- `virtual size` is the sum of `size` and data of read only intermediate image layers.
-If two containers having same read only intemediate image layers will share same data which separate `container layer`  data.
+- `virtual size` is the sum of `size` and data of read-only intermediate image layers.
+If two containers have the same read-only intermediate image layers, will share the same data with separate `container layer`  data.

 For example,